lenskit/lenskit/README.md

 * First, right-click the `lenskit-eval` project and select "Configure" -> "Convert to Groovy project" to enable Groovy support.
-* Next, right-click the `lenskit-eval` project and select "Properties" / "Java Build Path".
+* Next, right-click the `lenskit-eval` project and select "Properties" / "Build Path" / "Link Source".
-  Select the "Source" tab near the top of the window and click the "Link Source..." button on the left.
 * In the window that appears, select the "Browse..." button and browse to the directory that contains the `lenskit` project.
 Then, select "lenskit-eval" / "src" / "main" / "groovy".
   You may change the suggested folder name if you wish, then click "finish".